 This course is designed to introduce students to numerical methods used to solve mathematical problems that are difficult to solve analytically.
 The course is designed to focus on numerical problems encountered in the field of atmospheric science.
-Prerequisites: ATSC 360 and MATH 266.
+Prerequisite: ATSC 360 and MATH 266.
 F.

 ATSC 411.
 Synoptic Meteorology.
 4 Credits.

 Development and application of quasi-geostrophic theory, including its application to the development and propagation of surface and upper-level systems, isentropic analysis, IPV theory, fronts, jets, and the relation between the synoptic environment and convection.
 Includes a laboratory in which concepts are reinforced through map discussion, map analysis, forecasting exercises and forecasting techniques.
-Prerequisites: ATSC 210 and ATSC 360.
+Prerequisite: ATSC 210 and ATSC 360.
 F.